Biathlon World Championships

 The first Biathlon World Championships (BWCH) was held in 1958, with individual and team contests for men.
+The original team event, Team (time), was held for the last time in 1965, to be replaced in 1966 by the team event, Relay (4 × 7.5 km).
 The number of events has grown significantly over the years.
 Beginning in 1984, women biathletes had their own World Championships, and finally, from 1989, both genders have been participating in joint Biathlon World Championships.
 In 1978 the development was enhanced by the change from the large army rifle calibre to a small bore rifle, while the range to the target was reduced from 150 to 50 meters.

 Venues

 The Biathlon World Championships of the season takes place during February or March.
 Some years it has been necessary to schedule parts of the Championships at other than the main venue because of weather and/or snow conditions.
 Full, joint Biathlon World Championships have never been held in Olympic Winter Games seasons.
 Biathlon World Championships in non-IOC events, however, have been held in Olympic seasons.
 In 2005, the then new event of Mixed Relay (two legs done by women, two legs by men) was arranged separately from the ordinary Championships.